vova-krut/eth-wallet/README.md

 ## Endpoints

-**/coins/:wallet**
+``/coins/:wallet``

-_Returns balances for a certain wallet_
+_Returns balances for a certain wallet_.
 Specify which coins balance would you like to get apart from ethereum with query params.

-So for example
-_/coins/:wallet?coins=tether,usd-coin_
-Would return info about ethereum balance of the wallet along with USDT and USDC balances.
+So, for example ``/coins/:wallet?coins=tether,usd-coin`` would return info about ethereum balance of the wallet along with USDT and USDC balances.